TUW-GEO/eodag-notebooks/README.md

 # eodag-workflows

 This repository stores an example gallery repo for loading and processing Sentinel Data from Copernicus Dataspace Ecosystem useing EODAG.
-The Notebooks are numbered in the order that we want them to appear on the gallery website.
 The repo contains the following elements in the ``notebooks`` directory:

 - `01_eodag_search.ipynb` A notebook just for the Search of EO Data